Icon vs. Ethereum: Which One Is More Innovative?

 Interoperability:

 ICON aims to overcome the limitations of isolated blockchains by providing a framework for connecting different blockchain networks.
-It allows for data and value transfers across multiple chains, creating an interconnected ecosystem.
+It allows data and value transfers across multiple chains, creating an interconnected ecosystem.

 ICON Republic: